nuxeo-sandbox/jenkinsx-builder-android-nuxeo/README.md

 ...
 jenkins-x-docker-registry       ClusterIP   10.19.254.160   <none>        5000/TCP    2h
 ```

+Setting `AlwaysPullImage: true` ensures to always use the latest build of the Docker image.

 Proceed with the Jenkins X installation, the builder will be automatically added to the platform:
 ```